nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 ## 2. Setting Up

 ### 2.1.
 Prerequisites
-* JDK 11
+1. JDK 11
-* IntelliJ IDEA
+2. IntelliJ IDEA

 ### 2.2.
-Setting up the project in your computer
+Setting up the Project in your Computer
-1. Fork this repository, and clone the fork into your computer.
+1. Fork this [repository](https://github.com/AY2021S1-CS2113T-F11-3/tp), and clone the fork into your computer.
 2. Open IntelliJ (if you are not in the welcome screen, click `File` → `Close Project` to close the existing project dialog first).
 3. Set up the correct JDK version for Gradle.
     1. Click `Configure` → `Project Defaults` → `Project Structure`.